NicolasMurphy/MyFirstPlugin/journal.md

   - Different modes (explore Zebra's comb filter)

 ### Notes
 - Damping is currently hardcoded to ~4kHz but is dynamically mapped to delay time for a more natural, "physical model"-like tone.
+Perhaps adjusting the hardcoded value and way this is dynamically mapped can be how I can implement different "modes".
 - Delay slider now ranges from 9 to 2400 samples, emphasizing the most musically useful comb range.
 - Skew factor added for better control at lower (pitched) delay values.
 - Next up: interpolation to prevent glitching when delay is modulated.
--
+Although not noticing this when testing in DAW.

 ## 2025-04-16

 ### Goals
-- Initial setup and proof of concept using a simple delay effect.
+- Initial setup and proof of concept using a simple delay effect

 ### Notes
 - Current development workflow: